RobertTheBrucey/VC-Wait-Bot/README.md

 To Do:
 * Need to handle the case of being added to a server while people are in the VC or when config changes
+* Get front of the queue
+* Have bot move front of queue from waitroom to playing

 Done:
 * Log when user joins VC